prisma/prisma/docs/prisma2-cli.md

 #### `prisma2 introspect`

 Introspects the database and generates a data model from it.
 Basically, it analyzes your (already existing) database and automatically creates the Prisma schema file for you.
-This is useful, if you already have an existing application and want to start using the Prisma framework.
+This is useful, if you already have an existing application and want to start using Prisma 2.
 Note that this command synchronizes your Prisma schema file according to your database structure; typically if you're not using Lift to migrate your database.

 ### Migrations